stefanoborini/book-modelviewcontroller/source/mvc_variations/application_model.rst

 FIXME: Application model represents the GUI state without the GUI. it contains the logic for enabling/disabling checkboxes, for example.
 FIXME: Application model can contain selection.

+FIXME: Some logic may not be possible to extract from the View and put into the presentation model, especially if this logic is deeply rooted in the graphical characteristics of the visual state.
+Examples are options that depends on the screen resolution, or the visual positioning of the mouse within the window.